Azure/CanadaPubSecALZ/README.md

 * Cloud-based services hosting sensitive (up to Protected B) information
 * No direct system to system network interconnections required with GC data centers

+> This implementation is specific to **Canadian Public Sector departments**.
+Please see [Implement Cloud Adoption Framework enterprise-scale landing zones in Azure](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/implementation) if you are looking for implementation for other industries or customers.

 ## Architecture